zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The ``getValidators`` interface is used to get the number of all the authentication nodes in the specified block.
+The ``getValidators`` interface is used to get the number of all the validator nodes in the specified block.

 The method to call this interface is as follows: